kmomuphnie/THE_SPACE_ODYSSEY/project_log.md

 	-figured out two ways
 	-to be implemented

-	3:00 - 4:00 DC Barton Dong
+11.15.2017 Wed 3:00 - 4:00 DC Barton Dong

-working on our own keyboard, the signal does not match further hardware driver needed switch from module style to a always block inside the control module
-	5:00 - 6:00 DC Barton Dong
+	-working on our own keyboard, the signal does not match further hardware driver needed -switch from module style to a always block inside the control module 11.15.2017 Wed 5:00 - 6:00 DC Barton Dong

-finish the keyboard interface verilog code and successfully compile keyboard worked in the DE1-SOC board to control spaceship moving around modify the bmp picture for all sprite
+	-finish the keyboard interface verilog code and successfully compile -keyboard worked in the DE1-SOC board to control spaceship moving around -modify the bmp picture for all sprite

 11.16.2017 Thur dongfang cui